InkWarrior/Remnants-of-the-Protectorate/README.md

 - Enhanced Storage Addon
 - Improved Containers Addon
 - Project Redemption Addon (at least the stuff on my side).
+- Project Ancient Cosmos (don't forget to contact Pixelflame).

 __GENERAL:__

 __NPCS__
+- Add refugees for the Biosphere modules.
+- Update dialogues for habitat protector.

 __MISC__

 __FURNITURE__
+- Protectorate Radar Dish.
+- Protectorate Antenna.
+- Add posters (x3).
+- Add objects for the main rooms of the Biospheres.
+- Add Protectorate personal lockers.

 __DUNGEONS__
+- Make the Ruined Biosphere (should be somewhat easy).
+- Make more variants for the Artificial Biosphere parts.
+  - Add refugee modules.
+  - Add headquarter modules.
+-Add more variants for both ships.

 __CLOTHES__